sonata-nfv/tng-cat/README.md

 ## Feedback-Channel

-Please use the GitHub issues and the SONATA development mailing list sonata-dev@lists.atosresearch.eu for feedback.
+Please use the GitHub issues and the 5GTANGO development mailing list tango-5g@lists.atosresearch.eu for feedback.